 Several things can make fibroids painful, but not every woman will experience fibroid pain, and many do not even have symptoms from their fibroids.

-To answer the question then: Not all Fibroids hurt, and those that can hurt do not do so all the time.
+To answer the question then: Not all Fibroids hurt, and those that can hurt do not always do so.

 And that takes us nicely into discussing the features of fibroid pain.

-Whether or not a fibroid is painful – and how bad the pain gets depends on many things like:
+Whether or not a fibroid is painful – and how bad the pain gets depends on many things:

 The more fibroids in the womb, then the more likely they can cause symptoms.
 However, let us look at the other factors in a bit more detail:

 A fibroid is made of the same muscle as the womb.
-It relies on the blood supply to grow, but it begins to die when the Fibroid becomes too big for its blood supply.
+It relies on the blood supply to grow, but it dies when the Fibroid becomes too big for its blood supply.